 If you or your spouse is pregnant, you cannot finish your divorce until after the child is born.
-Read this article to learn more: Divorce when the Wife is Pregnant (https://texaslawhelp.org/article/divorce-pregnancy) [25].
+Read this article to learn more: Divorce when the Wife is Pregnant (https://texaslawhelp.org/article/divorce-when-wife-pregnant) [26].

 What if the wife had a child with another man while married to the husband?